Break your fast at one of these stunning tents this Ramadan…

-Here are seven of the most stunning Ramadan tents in Dubai.
+Here are ten beautiful Ramadan tents for you to try in Dubai.

 1. Al Fanous Lounge, JW Marriott Marquis